MilesMcBain/rmdgh/README.md

   )
 ```

+### Search Options

+- `issue_search_results_per_page` Defines the search results per page.
+Defaults to 30.
+Max is 100.

 ## Navigation Operations

-Probably bind these to keys.
+You want to bind most of these to keys:

 - `issue_seach_results_forward()`
   - get the next page of issue search results